FlaccidFacade/cliSkeleton/README.md

 # design clarifications

-  This is designed under the assumption that no values in the csv files are empty, the paths/files given are valid and exist
+  This is designed under the assumption that no values in the CSV files are empty and that the paths/files given are valid and exist

   The error response is different from the prompt.
-I believe erros should have more information.
+I believe errors should have more information.
-  The weights error does not completely replace the report.
-There is still data to be viewed/used if there are other courses with valid weights.
-For this reasoning I implimented the error report in a way to have the error appear at lower level if needed.
-Additionally I added more errors and return values to help identify issues.
+  The weights error does not entirely replace the report.
+There is still data to be viewed/used if other courses have valid weights.
+For this reasoning, I implemented the error report to have the error appear at a lower level if needed.
+Additionally, I added more errors and returned values to help identify issues.

-  Linear search is implimented as a strategy pattern because a larger data set might need a faster searching algorithm and the strategy pattern allows for easy additions and versioning
+  Linear search is implemented as a strategy pattern because a bigger data set might need a faster searching algorithm, and the strategy pattern allows for easy additions and versioning.

-  The Report class is created in a way so reports can be created per student for easier addition of future features.
+  The Report class is created with the ability to create reports per student for a more accessible addition of features.

   naming styles should follow pep 8 for readability

-  doc strings should follow google for readabilty
+  docstrings should follow google for readability

-  different import styles for testing ability, readability, and usability.

-    in test use this form: import src.modules.module_name as foo in src use this form: from src.modules.module_name import ClassName

-# First time use Developement
+# First time use Development
-  0) Clone/fork the repo
+  0) clone/fork the repo

   ```
   git clone https://github.com/FlaccidFacade/report.git